-A while back I passed the milestone of my fiftieth paid sale as a writer of fantastic fiction.
-That was a good day.
+I continue to pass literary milestones in my career as a writer of fantastic fiction: a published novel, three self-published collections that actually sell copies, and now ninety paid short story sales to my credit thus far.
+Boy, I certainly have no right to complain.
 Once upon a time I couldn't dream that such a day would come.
 For many years I wrote stories, in spurts, to no practical effect other than my own amusement or that of my friends.
-Then suddenly, without clear explanation, I began selling my wares; yes, for money!
+Back then I'd have been satisfied with one lousy sale.
+Then suddenly, without clear explanation, I did begin selling my wares; yes, for money!
 It's amazing how that happens.
-Surely there must be a reason.
-That lengthy apprenticeship should have counted for something--I got better at it, right?--except that even my older material sells pretty well now.
+Surely there must be a reason, something more than the stars coming right.
+That lengthy apprenticeship should have counted for something--I got better at it, surely?--except that even my older material sells pretty well now.
 Maybe, for all I know, markets changed, became more amenable to my stuff.
 I hope that at some point in the far future an obsessed graduate student, struggling over a prized thesis, will figure it out for anybody who cares.
 Meanwhile, I'm simply grateful that it worked out.

 My literary gods of the weird, those I acknowledge as the supreme masters in their particular lines, are Lovecraft (still, and always), Clark Ashton Smith, Robert E. Howard, M.R.
 James, and E.R.
 Eddison.
 Each provides me with the very best of what I crave from great stories of their kind.
 I measure others, and more importantly myself, against them.

 Save for a few forays into SF, and the occasional light touch, most of my writings can be described as weird horror and dark fantasy.
 I write of beasties creeping in the night, or beyond the rim of the universe; I write of fabulous worlds and remote eras of my own invention.
 I have sought, my very best, to learn from the masters without imitating them.
 The story I pen is meant to be mine, not a copy of another's.